ossner/TUMGAD/src/DataStructures/PriorityQueues/BinaryHeaps/BinaryHeaps.md

 efficiency, they are quite useful for things like sorting algorithms.

-As you might guess, if you insert `n` elements into the binary heap and then remove the root `n` times, you are able to sort these elements based on their priotiry.
+As you might guess, if you insert `n` elements into the binary heap and then remove the root `n` times, you can sort these elements based on their priority.
 This algorithm is called heapsort.

 As you can extract from the table below, the insertion into a tree works in `O(1)` time, the deletion in `O(log n)`.
 Thus